LoopKit/loopdocs/docs/operation/features/workout.md

 # Overrides

-Overrides were developed as a method of letting Loop know that you have a situation affecting your overall insulin needs, without needing to manually edit your basal schedule/ISF/carb ratios individually.
-Examples where this can be helpful include hormone cycles, steroid medications, exercise, and other situations which may temporarily (either shorter or longer term) affect your underlying insulin needs.
+Overrides let Loop know selected settings are modified for the duration of the override.
+The override can change either the correction range or the overall insulin needs or both.
+When you set an override on insulin needs, the override adjusts basal schedule, ISF, and CR together.
+Examples where this can be helpful include hormone cycles, steroid medications and/or exercise.

 Override presets are (1) optional and (2) can be configured within Loop's workout icon (the little blue heart icon in the Loop toolbar).
 Once override presets are created, they can be turned on/off by using the workout icon as well.